centroid457/alerts_msg/README.md

 All idea is similar to AlertSmtp.

 * add auth data
-add pv.json (for details see private_values.PrivateJsonTgBotAddress)
+add pv.json or do smth else (for details see private_values.PrivateJsonTgBotAddress)
 ```json
 {
     "MyTgID": 1234567890,